haskell/cabal/doc/setup-commands.rst

     frameworks.
 (On the other hand, ``streaming`` creates a log but looses coloring.)

-.. option:: --test-options=options
+.. option:: --test-options=TEMPLATES

     Give extra options to the test executables.

-.. option:: --test-option=option
+.. option:: --test-option=TEMPLATE

     Give an extra option to the test executables.
 There is no need to quote options containing spaces because a single option is assumed, so options will not be split on spaces.

-.. option:: --test-wrapper=path
+.. option:: --test-wrapper=FILE

    The wrapper script/application used to setup and tear down the test execution context.
 The text executable path and test arguments are